maltindal/maltindal.github.io/_posts/2016-12-20-crypto-fields.markdown

 \end{align}
 $$

-In fact it seems there are only two cosets contained in the quotient ring, namely:
+In fact, it seems there are only two cosets contained in the quotient ring, namely:

 $$
 \begin{align}